DanielJDufour/lambda-dev-server/README.md

 const { serve } = require("lambda-dev-server");

 const { port } = serve({
+  // you can also directly pass in the handler function
   handler: "./test-function/handler.js",

   debug: true,
   max: 100, // maximum number of function requests served
   port: 8888,